-Neither individual, nor combination knockdown of fafr-1, fgfr-3, or fgfr-4 caused defects in neoblast repopulation after sublethal irradiation (Figures S1C-S1F).
-On the other hand, inr-1(RNAi) ablated the neoblast population in both unirradiated and sublethally irradiated planarians, and caused locomotion defects (Figures S2A-S2E and S2K-S2M).
-When assayed by smedwi-1 FISH and immunostaining for mitotic cells using an anti-phospho-histone H3 (Ser10) antibody (anti-H3P), RNAi of insulin-like peptide 1 (ilp-1) (Figure S2F) (Miller and Newmark, 2012) yielded similar numbers of smedwi-1+ and H3P+ cells in unirradiated planarians compared with controls (Figures S2K-S2M), while in sublethal irradiations it resulted in slower neoblast repopulation (Figures S2G-S2J).
-In marked contrast, egfr-3(RNAi) animals displayed a density of neoblasts and mitotic cells similar to that of controls at 7 dpi, but significantly lower at 14 dpi (Figures 1F-1I). egfr-3(RNAi) planarians also showed head regression after 14 dpi and ultimately lysed, while control(RNAi) animals recovered (Figures 1D and 1E).
-Consistent with a previous report (Fraguas et al., 2011), no significant change in smedwi-1+ and H3P+ cell density was observed in unirradiated egfr-3(RNAi) planarians (Figures 1J-1L).
-Flow cytometry analyses further confirmed that neoblasts did not decrease in number before sublethal irradiation in egfr-3(RNAi) planarians (Figure S1G).
+Neither individual, nor combination knockdown of fgfr-1, fgfr-3, or fgfr-4 caused defects in neoblast repopulation after sublethal irradiation (Figure S1C-S1F).
+On the other hand, inr-1(RNAi) ablated the neoblast population in both unirradiated and sublethally irradiated planarians, and caused locomotion defects (Figure S2A-S2E, and S2K-S2M).
+When assayed by smedwi-1 FISH and immunostaining for mitotic cells using an anti-Phospho-Histone H3 (Ser10) antibody (anti-H3P), RNAi of insulin-like peptide 1 (ilp-1) (Figure S2F) (Miller and Newmark, 2012) yielded similar numbers of smedwi-1+ and H3P+ cells in unirradiated planarians compared to controls (Figure S2K-S2M), while in sublethal irradiations it resulted in slower neoblast repopulation (Figure S2G-S2J).
+In marked contrast, egfr-3(RNAi) animals displayed a density of neoblasts and mitotic cells similar to controls at 7 dpi, but significantly lower at 14 dpi (Figure 1F-1I). egfr-3(RNAi) planarians also showed head regression after 14 dpi and ultimately lysed, while control(RNAi) animals recovered (Figure 1D and 1E).
+Consistent with a previous report (Fraguas et al., 2011), no significant change in smedwi-1+ and H3P+ cell density was observed in unirradiated egfr-3(RNAi) planarians (Figure 1J-1L).
+Flow-cytometry analyses further confirmed that neoblasts did not decrease in numbers before sublethal irradiation in egfr-3(RNAi) planarians (Figure S1G).

 Altogether, these data indicate that FGF signaling may not be required for neoblast repopulation.
-In contrast, insulin signaling facilitates both homeostatic neoblast population maintenance and expansion after irradiation damage, and additional insulinlike peptides may exist and function redundantly with ilp-1.
+In contrast, insulin signaling facilitates both homeostatic neoblast population maintenance and expansion after irradiation damage, and additional insulin-like peptides may exist and function redundantly with ilp-1.
 Only egfr-3(RNAi) specifically prevented neoblast expansion without affecting homeostasis.
 We conclude that EGF signaling via egfr-3 is required for the expansion of neoblasts when their numbers are diminished by sublethal irradiation and that this role is distinct from that of other signaling molecules.